 We don’t want to over-complicate things by using familial terms like “mom” or “dad”— relationships, even lifelong ones don’t depend on titles, they depend on connection, consistency, and care.
 This is what we invite you to be a part of when we invite you to “step into the story” of an amazing young adult, male or female, who has no one in their life to call in all of their mountain-top and valley moments.

 Do you have?

 A Desire for Connection – There is both responsibility and accountability that accompany a successful connection.
-It’s important that our adult connections accept the responsibility of being relationally invested in the new connection so that it can grow (i.e. completing Connections Homes paperwork, returning phone calls, meeting regularly and communicating regularly) and the accountability of relationship (i.e. being able to handle conflict, discuss goals and plans, and have difficult conversations when necessary without breaking relationship, walk through things you might disagree with without “judging” or walking away).
+It’s important that our Mentoring Families accept the responsibility of being relationally invested in the new connection so that it can grow (i.e. completing Connections Homes paperwork, returning phone calls, meeting regularly and communicating regularly) and the accountability of relationship (i.e. being able to handle conflict, discuss goals and plans, and have difficult conversations when necessary without breaking relationship, walk through things you might disagree with without “judging” or walking away).

-We all want to make a difference in someone else’s life, connecting to a young adult who has no one is a profound and lifelong way to make that happen.
+We all want to make a difference in someone else’s life, connecting with a young adult who has no one is a profound and lifelong way to make that happen.
 Are you ready to step into their story?

 Our process for becoming an adult connection for a young adult without family is simple:

 Complete an online orientation that takes less than an hour.
 Someone from our team will email you the link after we’ve received your interest form.

 Complete a one-day Connections Training.
 Training is offered every six weeks, dates and times will be sent to you as classes are open for registration.